-- A team of 3 experts supported the Institute in designing the survey, following-up with procuring entities and analyzing the findings - Survey was administrated online (Microsoft forms) - Surveys was made on a voluntary basis. - Evidence-based survey.
+- A team of 3 experts supported the Institute in designing the survey, following-up with procuring entities and analyzing the findings - Survey was administrated online (Microsoft forms) - Surveys was made on a voluntary basis. - Evidence collected to inform decision making.